tsaint31/cra-template-starterKit/template/CONTRIBUTING.md

 5. After you proposed the PullRequest, our CI/CD platform will execute all the steps.
 If you find any automatic comment on the Pull Request you opened, it means there is something which is not respecting the project defined code style or your broke any previously created test.
 Please fix this error if you want us to test your PR.

 If you respect all these rules you will help us saving time and we will be able to check your pull request faster.

-## Attribution

-This Contributing file is fully inspirated and adapted from the [OnePay project one](https://github.com/dktunited/onepay-api/blob/develop/CONTRIBUTING.md), thanks to them!